 OSU-Cascades offers a bachelor of science degree in biology.
 Issues and advances in areas such as biotechnology, environmental science, medicine and other fields continually emphasize the importance of biology and biologists in the future of our country and the world.
 The biology program prepares students for diverse fields through broad, interdisciplinary training in the life sciences.
+You'll have access to world-class faculty and undergraduate research opportunities.
 This major is also ideal for students who are looking to continue from undergraduate into professional/medical programs.

 Post-baccalaureate students who are interested in biology need to check the Admission Criteria for Post-Bacc Students from OSU's College of Science.

 The biology minor includes a required introductory biology sequence with chemistry prerequisite or corequisite.
 A C- or better in the BI 2xx series is required to complete the minor.
 A series of general chemistry, through CH 123 or CH 233 and CH 263, is required for some of the listed courses.